 - Give yourself time to train and prepare | Unless you’re already fit and have plenty of long-distance walks under your belt, I recommend giving yourself at least 3 months to train and prepare.

 The Larapinta Trail website states quite prominently that only fit and experienced bushwalkers should consider undertaking the trail end to end.
 I was certainly fit by the time I left for Alice Springs, but I was lacking in serious experience.
 It was my first solo, independent multiday trek.
-It probably would have been smarter to start with something like the Overland Track in Tasmania, but I don’t tend to do that.
+It probably would have been smarter to start with something like the Southern Circuit in Wilsons Prom, but I don’t tend to do that.
 I like challenges.

 Still, I had spent plenty of time solo travelling across continents and I was used to overcoming challenges on my own.
 I had also hiked a lot, just nothing that required self-sufficiency like the Larapinta.